 Thanks to modern technology, dental implants are a strong, beautiful and completely natural-looking treatment for missing teeth.
-Dental implants can restore your smile and your self-confidence in as little as two office visits.
+They can restore your smile and your self-confidence in as little as two office visits.
 Dallas area cosmetic dentist, Dr. Mark Sowell provides affordable dental implants in Plano, Texas.
 He uses the most advanced techniques to fill in the gaps, permanently replace missing teeth and give you a smile you feel confident in.